Methods Used in the Website of the National Healthcare Quality and Disparities ReportsLast Updated: September 2017

 For all of the subject areas except Priority Populations and Health Insurance, the collection of measures is based on chapters in the NHQR/NHDR Report.
 The measures that are reported under Priority Population and Health Insurance are limited to those that have sufficient data to include them as a reporting category.
 For example, for “Adults who received a blood cholesterol measurement in the last 5 years,” an estimate for females is included under the Priority Population of Women; however, this measure is not included under the Priority Population of NHOPI, because the data source does not provide an estimate for this racial group.
 In other words, only a subset of NHQR/NHDR measures has sufficient data to support reporting under Priority Populations and Health Insurance.

-- National and State-level comparisons to achievable benchmarks
+- National and State-level comparisons with achievable benchmarks

 - National trends over time

-- State-level comparisons to the all-State average (i.e., State Snapshots)
+- State-level comparisons with the natinal overall estimates (i.e., State Snapshots)

 National trends are always highlighted in the NHQR/NHDR reports.
-State-level comparisons to all-State averages had been highlighted in the State Snapshot.
-The addition of the comparison to achievable benchmarks was based on the IOM recommendations to promote best-in-class achievement at both the national and State levels.
+State-level comparisons with all-State averages had been highlighted in the State Snapshot.
+The addition of the comparison with achievable benchmarks was based on the IOM recommendations to promote best-in-class achievement at both the national and State levels.

-Achievable benchmarks are only determined for NHQR/NHDR measures that have State-level data for at least 30 States.
+State-level benchmarks are only determined for NHQR/NHDR measures that have State-level data for at least 30 States.
 The benchmark for a measure is calculated as a straight average of the top 10 percent of reporting States.
 For example, if data from 50 States are available for a measure, then the benchmark is the average of the measure estimate across the best five States.
-Benchmarks are calculated using the most recent data.
-For a small number of measures, the data year for the benchmark lags behind the data year for national estimates, because the State-level data are not updated as regularly.
+Since the 2016 report, States without 2013 or later data have been excluded from the benchmark calculation.

-Measure estimates for the nation and individual States are then compared to the achievable benchmark for that measure.
+Measure estimates for the Nation, topics, State overall, and topics within each State are then compared with the State-level benchmark for that measure.
 Based on this comparison, national and State-level measure estimates are assigned to one of three categories: achieved the benchmark or better, close to the benchmark, or far away from the benchmark.
+Since the 2016 report, measures and topics without 2013 or later data have been excluded from the benchmark comparison.
 These categories are defined below.

 - Achieved the benchmark or better.
 The value for a measure is no worse than 90 percent of the benchmark value.
 This includes the case in which the measure’s value is equal to or better than the benchmark.